| |

 Whitaker, R., Östberg, O., and Essler, U. (1989, September).

+- Communications and coordination of concerted activity.
 Paper presented at the FRIEND 21 International Symposium/Workshop On Next Generation Human Interface Technologies, Tokyo/Hakone, Japan, September 5-8, 1989.

 -